f4exb/picc1101/README.md

 In `/etc/ax25/axports` you have to add a line with:
   - `<interface name> <callsign and suffix> <speed> <window size> <comment>`
   - *interface name* is any name you will refer this interface to later
   - *callsign and suffix* is your callsign and a suffix from 0 to 15.
-Ex: `F4EXB-14`
+Ex: `F4EXB-14` and is the interface hardware address for AX.25 just like the MAC address is the hardware address for Ethrnet.
   - *speed* is the speed in Baud.
 This has not been found really effective.
 The speed will be determined by the settings of the CC1101 itself and the TCP/IP flow will adapt to the actual speed.
-  - *window size* is a number fron 1 to 7 and is the maximum number of packets before an acknowledgement is required (doesn't really work with KISS)
+  - *window size* is a number from 1 to 7 and is the maximum number of packets before an acknowledgement is required.
+This doesn't really work with KISS.
+KISS determines how many packets can be combined together in concatenated KISS frames that are sent as a single block.
+On the other end of the transmission the ACK can only be returned after the whole block has been received.
   - *comment* is any descriptive comment

 Example: